Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry

 It is clear from the above set of coupled equations that, one can get the RHN abundance from the first equation and the later determines the $B-L$ number density which survives in the interplay of the asymmetry production and it's washout, with respect to temperature.
 To ensure the participation of $N_1,~ N_2$ in creating the final lepton asymmetry, one has to define a temperature-function ($z$) (for a bit detail one may look into \cite{Konar:2020vuu}), writing $z= z_i/ \sqrt{x_{1i}}$ with $i = 1,2$.
 In principle, $N_{N_i}$'s are the comoving number densities normalised by the photon density at temperature larger than $M_{N_i}$.
-The washout term $W_i$ present in the above set of BEQs can be expressed as (taken from \cite{Buchmuller:2004nz}),
+The washout term $W_i$ present in the above set of BEQs (considering ID only) can be expressed as (taken from \cite{Buchmuller:2004nz}),

 With the Hubble expansion rate $H \approx \sqrt{\frac{8 \pi^3 g_*}{90}}\frac{M_{N_i}^2}{M_\text{Pl}}\frac{1}{z^2}\approx 1.66 g_*\frac{M_{N_1}^2}{M_{\text{Pl}}}\frac{1}{z^2}$ the decay term $D_i$ in Eq.(\ref{beq}) can be cast into \cite{Buchmuller:2004nz},